I was born in Spokane and enjoyed living here until the age of 10,

 - Matt Shea was the co-founder of the Washington Family Foundation, which later merged with the Family Policy Institute of Washington.

-- Matt is also a board member of the local Selective Service Board, Burning Boots Trail Club, Give Me Liberty Fund, and One Body Ministries.
+- Matt is also a board member of the local Selective Service Board and Give Me Liberty Fund.